Pancakes with Greek Yogurt Cream and Berries

 Preparation

-• Berries can be replaced with washed and chopped fresh fruit.
+• Berries can be replaced with fresh fruit washed and cut into large chunks.
 Honey can be replaced with sugar or another sweetener.

 Prepare the cream.
-In a bowl, place the Greek yogurt (strained of any whey), the tablespoon of honey (if it’s thick, melt it in a bain-marie for a few seconds), and the grated zest of an orange.
-Mix the ingredients to blend them.
+In a bowl, put the Greek yogurt (drained of any whey), the tablespoon of honey (if it’s thick, melt it in a bain-marie for a few seconds), and the grated zest of an orange.
+Mix the ingredients to combine.
 Wash the fruit under running water, dry it, and set it aside.

 Prepare the pancakes.
-Sift together the flour and baking powder.
-Add the baking soda and a pinch of salt.
-Add the whole eggs (slightly beaten), milk, a teaspoon of honey, and the grated lemon zest.
-Mix with a steel whisk until you get a smooth and semi-thick batter.
+Sift the flour and baking powder together.
+Add the baking soda and pinch of salt.
+Add the whole eggs (slightly beaten), milk, teaspoon of honey, and grated lemon zest.
+Mix with a steel whisk until you get a smooth and semi-dense batter.

-Heat a 5-inch diameter non-stick pan very well, pour in 2 generous tablespoons of batter and let it cook for about a minute or until the pancake detaches from the bottom.
+Heat a non-stick skillet with a diameter of 5 inches very well, pour in 2 generous tablespoons of batter, and let it cook for about a minute or until the pancake detaches from the bottom.

-Note that since neither butter is present in this version, neither in the batter nor for cooking, it is important that the pan is non-stick to prevent the pancakes from sticking to the bottom and risking ending up with scrambled and crumbled pancakes while trying to detach them.
+Note that in this version, there is no butter either in the batter or for cooking, so it is important that the skillet is non-stick to avoid the pancakes from sticking to the bottom of the pan and ending up scrambled and crumbled when trying to detach them.

-Flip it over to the other side with a spatula and let it cook for a few more seconds.
-Continue until all the batter is used up.
-Stack the pancakes once cooked; they will stay warm for longer.
+Flip it to the other side with a spatula and let it cook for a few more seconds.
+Continue until the batter is finished.
+Stack the pancakes once cooked; they will stay warm longer.

-On each pancake, place a spoonful of yogurt cream, fresh fruit chunks or berries, sprinkle with plenty of powdered sugar, and serve these delightful pancakes.
+On each pancake, put a spoonful of yogurt cream, fresh fruit cut into big chunks or berries, sprinkle with plenty of powdered sugar, and serve these delicious treats.

 Notes